spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-shipment-feature.md

 ### 4) Set up behavior

-Configure the data import to use your data on the project level.
+1. Configure the data import to use your data on the project level:

 **src/Pyz/Zed/ShipmentDataImport/ShipmentDataImportConfig**